Small modular reactor: Economics

-A diagram of the early NuScale Power Module reactor (50 MWe) in 2022.
-The module was the first in the US to be NRC approved.
-NuScale upgraded the Power Module output to 77 MWe and received NRC approval for its use in the VOYGR-4 (308 MWe) and the VOYGR-6 (462 MWe) in May 2025.

 A SMR factory would require substantial upfront capital.
 Per-unit costs would only become economical when an estimated 40–70 units are produced.

 Another potential advantage is that a future power station using SMRs can begin with a single module and expand by adding modules as demand grows.
 This reduces startup costs associated with conventional designs.
 Some SMRs also have a load-following design such that they could produce less electricity when demand is low.

 According to a 2014 study of electricity production in decentralized microgrids, the total cost of using SMRs for electricity generation would be significantly lower compared to the total cost of offshore wind power, solar thermal energy, biomass, and solar photovoltaic electricity generation plants.

 Construction costs per SMR reactor were claimed in 2016 to be less than that for a conventional nuclear plant, while exploitation costs might be higher for SMRs due to low scale economics and the higher number of reactors.
 SMR staff operating costs per unit output can be as much as 190% higher than the fixed operating cost of fewer large reactors.
 Modular building is a very complex process and there is "extremely limited information about SMR modules transportation", according to a 2019 report.

 A production cost calculation done by the German Federal Office for the Safety of Nuclear Waste Management (BASE), taking into account economies of scale and learning effects from the nuclear industry, suggests that an average of 3,000 SMR would have to be produced before SMR production would be worthwhile.
 This is because the construction costs of SMRs are relatively higher than those of large nuclear power plants due to the low electrical output.

 In 2017, an Energy Innovation Reform Project (EIRP) study of eight companies looked at reactor designs with capacity between 47.5 MWe and 1,648 MWe.
 The study reported average capital cost of $3,782/kW, average operating cost total of $21/MWh and levelized cost of electricity (LCOE) of $60/MWh.